thdoan/magnify/README.md

 </a>
 ```

+NOTE: The large image needs to have the same aspect ratio as the main image.

 ### Step 3: Call the .magnify() function

 Make sure this comes after the two required JavaScript files from Step 1 are loaded.